 The CEIDG-1 Form

-The CEIDG form must be submitted when setting up a new company and in the event of a change in the register, suspension, resumption, or cessation of activity.
+The CEIDG form must be submitted when starting a business activity and in the event of any changes in the register, suspension, resumption, or cessation of activity.

 The application for registration in the Central Register and Information on Economic Activity must contain: